rgdawson/Rgd.Stringlist/README.md

             - Create a new Stringlist with same properties as Strings1.

         WARNING, DO NOT USE:  MyStrings := Default(Stringlist);
-          as this causes a memory leak where MyStrings gets Initialized twice and finalized once and the original FData does not get freed.
+          Default(T) is apparently not compatible with Custom Managed Records and causes a memory leak where MyStrings gets Initialized twice and finalized once and the original FData does not get freed.
           INSTEAD, use: MyStrings := Stringlist.Default;